 Personally, I think that Major, my horse, enjoys being ridden quite a lot.
-When I go and get the saddle, he goes to the area where I usually place the saddle on him.
+When I get the saddle, he goes to the area where I usually place the saddle on him.
 He will stand there while I put the hackamore on him and button it down.
-Usually I will take the lead-line portion of the hackamore and lay it over the fence and then place the pads and saddle on his back and cinch the saddle.
+Usually, I will take the lead-line portion of the hackamore, lay it over the fence, and then place the pads and saddle on his back and cinch the saddle.

-Major never moves, but when I am finished with saddling he will lift his left front foot so I can clean it.
-He then relaxes on his left rear which I pick up and clean and we go to the right side and the same thing happens.
-When his feet are cleaned, I get on and we take a few turns around the round pen and head for the gate which is a cowboy gate.
-I pull the gate to the open position and he moves around the gate to the outside but close enough that I can easily close the gate and latch it.
+Major never moves, but when I am finished with saddling, he will lift his left front foot so I can clean it.
+He then relaxes on his left rear, which I pick up and clean, we go to the right side, and the same thing happens.
+When his feet are cleaned, I get on, and we take a few turns around the round pen and head for the gate, which is a cowboy gate.
+I pull the gate to the open position, and he moves around the gate to the outside but close enough that I can easily close the gate and latch it.

 We Take a Leisurely Ride

-We usually ride for an hour, then I will get off and loosen the girth and allow him to graze which is easy since I use the hackamore.
-When he is done (or in an hour) I will tighten the girth and re-mount and head home.
-Once we are home, we go to the round pen and he walks up to the gate so that I can open it from the saddle.
+We usually ride for an hour, then I will get off and loosen the girth and allow him to graze, which is easy since I use the hackamore.
+When he is done (or in an hour), I will tighten the girth and re-mount, then head home.
+Once we are home, we go to the round pen, and he walks up to the gate so that I can open it from the saddle.
 He moves through the gate and comes to the area where I can once again close the gate and latch it.
 Then I dismount and clean his feet again and remove the saddle and pads.
-Now he gets brushed and he really likes that.
+Now he gets brushed, and he really likes that.
 I brush him all over and comb his mane and tail.
 He likes all of the attention that he receives.

-This kind of practice is a game and Major does like games.
-This is also a part of Western pleasure class.
+This kind of practice is a game, and Major does like games.
+This is also a part of the Western pleasure class.
 I try to make everything that we do together into a game.
 Always do this with any horse because I believe it‘s important for both the horse and rider to have fun.
-One time one of my neighbors came by and noticed me and Major out playing in the round pen and stated that the horse really likes what we were doing and he stayed for a while and watched.
+One time one of my neighbors came by and noticed me and Major out playing in the round pen and stated that the horse really liked what we were doing, and he stayed for a while and watched.

 Every Horse Is Different

-Major is a very good all-around horse, and next I will start working with Apache, a smaller black and white paint horse that I own.
-His disposition is much different than Major, and he is afraid of practically everything.
+Major is a very good all-around horse, and next, I will start working with Apache, a smaller black and white paint horse that I own.
+His disposition is much different than Major's, and he is afraid of practically everything.
 I have had him for a couple of years and have mostly worked on making friends with him.

-Next will come something that makes a screeching type noise—usually I use an old type of mailbox that has a bent door so that it makes a noise.
+Next will come something that makes a screeching type of noise—usually, I use an old type of mailbox that has a bent door so that it makes a noise.
 I lead him up to it and try to open it; this goes on for about 7 days.

 In England, they call this sacking out.
 Cowboys just call it “getting the boogers out,” and it does work.
 The horse can't enjoy a good ride if he is scared of his surroundings, but once the fear has been realized to be nothing at all, then he can enjoy a good ride.